Lost-Entrepreneur439/dell-latitude-e6530-hackintosh-big-sur/README.md

 # dell-latitude-e6530-hackintosh-big-sur
 A prebuilt Opencore EFI for macOS Big Sur on the Dell Latitude E6530

 This is a macOS Big Sur EFI for the Dell Latitude E6530, with support for Intel Wi-Fi cards.
 11.7.8 working, with OpenCore 0.9.3 and fully up to date kexts.
 Remember to keep your kexts and OpenCore up to date!
-I recommend OCAuxiliaryTools to keep your kexts and OpenCore up to date.
 Remember to change your SMBIOS data too.

 ![Screenshot](https://github.com/Lost-Entrepreneur439/dell-latitude-e6530-hackintosh-big-sur/blob/main/Screen%20Shot%202023-03-28%20at%209.48.30%20PM.png)